arduino/ArduinoCore-samd/README.md

 8. Find your Arduino CMSIS, in Mac its "~/Library/Arduino15/packages/arduino/tools/CMSIS-Atmel/1.1.0/CMSIS" version # may vary, you'll need "Go to folder..." feature in the Finder to get to " ~/Library/Arduino15" as it is hidden.
 In Windows it is "C:\Users\yourusername\AppData\Local\Arduino15\packages\arduino\tools\CMSIS-Atmel\1.1.0\CMSIS" Inside is a folder named Device
 9. Inside the downloaded CMSIS zip, go into the CMSIS-Atmel/CMSIS folder, you should see a folder named Device. *DRAG THE DEVICE FOLDER ONLY* from the zip to your arduino Library folder so that Device is merged with Device.
 It will replace a bunch of file.
 10. You will also need to replace bossac.
 Go here https://github.com/adafruit/BOSSA/releases and download either windows exe or mac app of latest bossac. unzip
-11. Replace the binary at "~/Library/Arduino15/packages/arduino/tools/bossac/1.7.0/bossac" or "~\AppData\Local\Arduino15\packages\arduino\tools\bossac\1.7.0\bossac"
+11. Replace the binary at ".../Library/Arduino15/packages/arduino/tools/bossac/1.7.0/bossac" or "...\AppData\Local\Arduino15\packages\arduino\tools\bossac\1.7.0\bossac"
-12. On Windows 7 you will also need to install the updated serial library, download https://github.com/adafruit/Adafruit_Windows_Drivers/archive/master.zip to get all the drivers, and point the Device Manager to the unzipped folder.
+12. On Windows 7 you will also need to install the updated serial driver, download https://github.com/adafruit/Adafruit_Windows_Drivers/archive/master.zip to get all the drivers, and point the Device Manager to the unzipped folder.
 It isn't signed, so just approve the installation manually.
 13. That's it!

 ## Bugs or Issues